otto-de/api-guidelines/api-guidelines/rest/compatibility/versioning-of-incompatible-changes/rules/must-use-profiles-for-versioning.md

 A profile adds additional semantics to a media type such as constraints and conventions.
 API providers must use JSON schema to define and document the added semantics in the [OpenAPI spec](../../../contract/openapi/rules/must-provide-api-specification-using-openapi-for-rest-apis.md).
-A profile is identified by a URI such as `https://api.otto.de/products/profiles/product+v1` (see [MUST use absolute URIs for profiles](./must-use-absolute-profile-uris.md)).
+A profile is identified by a URI such as `https://api.otto.de/products/profiles/product+v1` see [MUST use absolute URIs for profiles](../../../compatibility/versioning-of-incompatible-changes/rules/must-use-absolute-profile-uris.md).

 ## Media type